Photographs of the 1980s from the Richmond Times-Dispatch

 The photographs from the Richmond Times-Dispatch were important when they appeared in the 1980s as evidence of news being reported at the time.
 Today, they make real what has become legend to a generation who know the events of the decade were important without knowing why.
 They also help us understand today’s culture, which is being shaped by ’80s kids who are bringing that decade’s values, worldviews, and attitudes back.

-After being on display from November 18, 2017 through March 4, 2018 at the Virginia Historical Society, the exhibition will travel to museums nationwide.
+After being on display from November 18, 2017 through April 8, 2018 at the Virginia Museum of History & Culture, the exhibition will travel nationwide.

 This exhibition was produced in partnership with the Richmond Times-Dispatch.